Columbia Day Program

 The Columbia Day Program is a unique, intensive outpatient clinic in Midtown Manhattan for individuals experiencing significant difficulties with school or work due to mental illness and/or addiction.
 Our patients benefit from our enhanced support to make a confident return to daily life and their educational or professional pursuits.

 Founded thirty-five years ago, the clinic offers over 100 therapy groups per week for adults aged 18 and over.
 Our patients may experience depression, mood swings, anxiety/panic attacks, eating disorders, substance use disorders, and other psychiatric disorders.

-There is no waiting list for our program, and treatment can usually be initiated within one week.
 We provide scheduling flexibility for those who want to maintain involvement in school, work or other activities.
 We collaborate with Columbia’s Lieber Recovery Clinic to help patients with executive functioning issues such as memory, concentration, and problem-solving.
 We work closely with parents, siblings, and partners.

 Treatments and Services

 - Relapse Prevention Therapy

 - Motivational Enhancement Therapy

 Our patients are interested in developing new coping skills to help them in school, employment, and relationships.
 We help individuals who may be facing one or more of the following challenges:

 - Major functional impairment in life roles (e.g., work, school, and/or home life)